 The tapes of the four Tom Baker stories may have been supplied by Swaziland.

 The series screened for 53 uninterrupted weeks until 23 May 1966.
-None of the listings gave story title, so it is assumed that the stories aired in the correct story order.
+None of the listings gave episode titles, so it is assumed that the serials aired in the correct story order.

 Fate of the Prints?